jtauber/inflexion/docs.rst

 In the above two examples, different rules are triggered depending on whether the ``"enclitic"`` tag filter is passed in.

+@@@ this is a bad example as we no longer do enclitic ending matches this way.

 lexicon
 -------